martin-neotech/README/README.md

 **Note:** Node, Relationship and Path can only be found in query results.

-JavaScript has no native integer type so a custom Integer type is provided.
+**JavaScript:** Has no native integer type so a custom Integer type is provided.
 For convenience, this can be disabled through configuration so that the native Number type is used instead.
 Note that this can lead to a loss of precision.

-C# DateTime zone names adhere to the https://www.iana.org/time-zones
+**C#:** DateTime zone names adhere to the https://www.iana.org/time-zones

+**Python 3:**

-Python 3 int do not have a maximum.
+int do not have a maximum.
 But is restricted to the Bolt Integer type range.

+Floating point numbers are usually implemented using double in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in sys.float_info.

-> Java long: The long data type is a 64-bit signed two's complement integer.
+**Java:** The long data type is a 64-bit signed two's complement integer.
 It has a minimum value of -9,223,372,036,854,775,808 and a maximum value of 9,223,372,036,854,775,807 (inclusive).

 # Neo4j Drivers